FinalVossler/Root-Front-Host/README.md

 - Write the shipping methods cypress tests
 - Rename FileInptus to inputFiles for consistency with InputSelect
 - Add a border color to the selectable columns in the elements component
-- Fix the total price from euros to centimes
+- Fix the total price from euros to cents

 # https://www.vivamed.com/